Wick1990/bedrock-win-counter/README.md

 # Bedrock Win Counter

-`BedrockWinCounter` is a Paper plugin for Bedrock TNT Box setups based on `s2e-bedrock-box` (Stream2Earn).
+`BedrockWinCounter` is a Paper plugin for Stream2Earn-style box formats.

-It watches the server log for the win marker `bedrock_win`, stores the current win count persistently, displays the result in-game, and provides a permission-based integrated control menu for the most important Bedrock Box and win-counter actions.
+It can track wins for both `s2e-bedrock-box` and `s2e-sand-box`, store both counters persistently, show them in-game, and provide a shared admin menu for the most important counter and box actions.

 ## Features

+- Separate win counters for:
+  - `BedrockBox`
+  - `Sandbox`
-- Automatic win detection through the `bedrock_win` log marker
+- Automatic log-based win detection
-- Persistent win counter stored in `plugins/BedrockWinCounter/data.yml`
+- Persistent counters and optional target values in `plugins/BedrockWinCounter/data.yml`
-- Optional win target display such as `0/10`
-- BossBar display with dynamic colors:
-  - red for negative wins
+- Shared `/bedrockmenu` hub with:
+  - `BedrockBox`
-  - yellow/gold for `0`
+  - `Sandbox`
+  - `Sheep Out` placeholder
-  - green for positive wins
+- Integrated counter management for both box types
-- Optional sidebar scoreboard mode
+- BossBar and sidebar display modes
-- Integrated `/bedrockmenu` GUI with permission checks
+- Per-box win marker configuration in `config.yml`
+- Automatic merge of missing defaults into:
+  - `config.yml`
-- Customizable menu texts via `lang.yml`
+  - `lang.yml`
-- Customizable menu materials, step sizes, and layout via `menu.yml`
+  - `menu.yml`
-- Automatic merge of newly added default entries into `lang.yml` and `menu.yml`
+- Automatic normalization of bundled default texts to proper German umlauts in `lang.yml`
+- Sandbox log deduplication to prevent accidental multi-counting from repeated identical win markers

+## Supported win markers

+By default, the plugin listens for:

+- `bedrock_win` for `s2e-bedrock-box`
+- `[s2e-sand-box] win-up` for `s2e-sand-box`
+- `win-up` as an additional Sandbox fallback marker

+These markers can be changed in `config.yml`.

-## Dependency
+## Dependencies

-This plugin is designed for use with:
+This plugin is designed to work with one or both of these plugins:

 - `s2e-bedrock-box`
+- `s2e-sand-box`

 Important:

+- Automatic Bedrock win counting only works if the Bedrock plugin writes its win marker into the server log.
-- The automatic win counter only makes sense if `s2e-bedrock-box` is installed and outputs the marker `bedrock_win`.
+- Automatic Sandbox win counting only works if the Sandbox plugin writes its win marker into the server log.
-- Without `s2e-bedrock-box`, the plugin can still be used manually through commands, but can also listen to any other marker that might be output in the console.
-(Needs to be configured in config.yml)
+- The shared menu can expose shortcuts for BedrockBox and Sandbox actions, but the underlying target plugin still needs to be installed and provide the called command.

 ## Requirements